httd121/cd12355-microservices-aws-kubernetes-project-starter/README.md

 Replace my-worker-node-role with your node role
 Step 2.
 Use AWS CLI to install the Amazon CloudWatch Observability EKS add-on:
-`aws eks create-addon --addon-name amazon-cloudwatch-observability --cluster-name my-cluster-name` Replace my cluster name with your cluster name
+`aws eks create-addon --addon-name amazon-cloudwatch-observability --cluster-name my-cluster-name` Replace my cluster name with your cluster